 We’ve noticed a pretty wonderful trend these past few years.
-More and more Girl Scouts are choosing to build and install Little Free Libraries as part of their Bronze, Silver or Gold Awards.
+More and more Girl Scouts are choosing to build and install Little Free Library book boxes for their communities.

 These five success stories also feature tips, best practices, and photos from Girl Scouts who have successfully started a Little Free Library (or several!) in their towns.